sts10/medic/readme.markdown

 3. Export your KeePass database to a CSV file (In KeePassXC: `Database` menu > "Export to CSV...")
 (Heads up, this file includes your passwords, so be careful).
 4. Lock your KeePass database.
 5. Install Medic using instructions above.
-6. Run Medic by entering the following command: `medic -h=pwnedpasswords.txt -dw <my-exported-database>.csv`
+6. Run Medic by entering the following command: `medic -h=pwnedpasswords.txt -dw <my-exported-database>.csv`.
+Note any compromised passwords and change them ASAP.
 7. When finished, securely delete that exported CSV file.
 If on MacOS, run `srm <my-exported-database>.csv`.
 On Ubuntu-based Linux distributions, try `shred -ufv --iterations=60 <my-exported-database>.csv`.
 Your sensitive data should now be safely deleted, but feel free to securely delete Medic itself if so inclined.

 ## To do

 1. Better error handling (especially if user gets CLI arguments wrong or is using an incompatible KDF)
 2. Write more tests
-3. Optionally send output to a file
 4. Offer real packaging options?
 5. Offer an option to check for _similar_ passwords (maybe using [zxcvbn](https://github.com/shssoichiro/zxcvbn-rs)?)
 6. Design/commission a logo?!